eymanM/koinonia-songs-backend/README.md

 ### Setup
-You have to install globally Serverless framework, AWS CLI, Node JS.
+You have to install globally Serverless framework, AWS CLI, Node JS.\
-Configure AWS CLI with your credentials.
+Configure AWS CLI with your credentials.\
-You need to have database with this structure:
+You need to have Postgres database of this structure:

 ![Database](postgres.png)

 Then ```npm install``` in root directory.